grant-king/ML_progress/log.md

 **Today's Progress:** Continued with Django video tutorials by Corey Schafer.

 **Thoughts:** The videos today finished with templating and got into Django backend and database management.

+Day 81: September 29, 2018

+**Today's Progress:** Continued with Django video tutorials by Corey Schafer.

+**Thoughts:** The videos today covered how to create the infrastructure for a user registration feature and related setup for user authentication.

+Day 82: October 1, 2018

+**Today's Progress:** Continued Django tutorial, researching potential sites to convert

+**Thoughts:** Videos covered user authentication and related features.
+Also considering what content to use for a test Django site.
 <!---

 Day x: September x, 2018